ghermens/media2click/Documentation/Configuration/Index.rst

    Properties:

    :ts:`.allWrap:`
-      This wraps the whole placeholder content.
+      This wraps the whole placeholder content.  (only used with classic rendering)

    :ts:`.value:` String
-      Default text
+      Default text  (only used with classic rendering)

    :ts:`.lang:` Array
-      Array of language keys, defining optional language specific values
+      Array of language keys, defining optional language specific values  (only used with classic rendering)

    :ts:`.wrap:` wrap
-      This wraps the content.
+      This wraps the content.  (only used with classic rendering)

    :ts:`.showTitle:` boolean
       If enabled, the Fluid media tag's title attribute is shown as the palceholder's title.
 Set via Constant Editor.

    :ts:`.titleWrap:` wrap
-      This wraps the title.
+      This wraps the title.  (only used with classic rendering)

    :ts:`.showPreviewImage:` boolean
       Show preview image if available.
 Set via Constant editor.